 Nonprofits may be exempt from federal taxes, and donors to charitable nonprofits may be able to deduct their contributions from federal taxes.

 Many people think that nonprofit means that the organization cannot make a profit.
 That is a myth.
 To survive, nonprofit organizations, just like businesses, must make sure that the organization's revenues exceed its expenses.

 But, instead of seeking profit for profit's sake, nonprofits pursue public benefit purposes recognized under federal and state law.

-A nonprofit organization is owned by the public.
+The public owns a nonprofit organization.
 It belongs to no private person, and no one person controls the organization.

 The assets of a nonprofit are irrevocably dedicated to the charitable, educational, literary, scientific, or religious purposes of the organization.

-Control of a nonprofit lies with a governing board of directors or trustees.
+Control of an incorporated nonprofit lies with a governing board of directors or trustees.
 The responsibility of that board is to see that the organization fulfills its purpose.
 Board members do not act as individuals but must serve as a group.

 No one has permanent tenure on a board, and the board can, if necessary, fire an executive or remove board members.

 This means that no one, not even the founder of the organization, can control a nonprofit.
-In some states, such as California, rules govern the pay of directors of nonprofits.
 Most nonprofit boards of directors are not compensated, except for expenses such as travel to and from board meetings.